rollkit/docs/learn/about.md

 Rollkit is a sovereign rollup framework that gives developers the freedom to deploy rollups throughout the modular stack, opening new possibilities for rapid experimentation and innovation.

+Here is a [good read](https://blog.celestia.org/sovereign-rollup-chains/) on sovereign rollup concept.

-The Rollkit framework features a modular node that can run rollups and exposes an [ABCI](https://github.com/cometbft/cometbft/tree/main/abci)-compatible client interface, which can be used as a substitute for CometBFT in any ABCI-compatible blockchain application.
+Rollkit is an [open-source](https://github.com/rollkit/rollkit) framework.
+It features a modular node that can run rollups and exposes an [ABCI](https://github.com/cometbft/cometbft/tree/main/abci)-compatible client interface, which can be used as a substitute for CometBFT in any ABCI-compatible blockchain application.
-By default, the node utilizes Celestia as the data availability (DA) layer, however other data availability layers can be integrated.

-Rollkit can currently be used to deploy [sovereign rollups](https://blog.celestia.org/sovereign-rollup-chains/) or sovereign settlement layers.

-Rollkit is built as an open-source framework, so that developers can easily modify it to suit their applications.
+Rollkit utilizes data availability (DA) layer by having a unified client interface which could be implemented for a different DA networks, such as [Celestia](https://celestia.org/).

 Our goal is to empower developers to quickly innovate and create new classes of rollups with minimal trade-offs, and to make deploying a new chain as easy as deploying a smart contract.